 Proof writers sometimes did scratch work alongside mechanization, either on paper or in a code comment.
-For example, C1 (on paper) and L4 (in a comment) worked out examples of how a definition should work on small inputs.
-C1 used their examples to guide the Coq definition, while L4 used the examples after writing the Lean definition, to think through and fix an off-by-one error.
+For instance, C1 (on paper) and L4 (in a comment) worked out examples of how a definition should work on small inputs.
+C1 wrote examples to guide the Rocq definition, while L4 wrote examples after writing the Lean definition, to think through and fix an off-by-one error.